dentarg/auth0-blog/_posts/2017-11-02-developing-real-time-apps-with-meteor.markdown

 ## Understanding Key Concepts in Meteor

 Meteor uses the Publish and subscribe model.
 Check out this [excellent article on how publications and data loading works in Meteor](https://guide.meteor.com/data-loading.html).
-In a typical framework architecture, there exists a seperation of concern of functionalities; presentation, business, and data access realm.
+In a typical framework architecture, there exists a separation of concern of functionalities; presentation, business, and data access realm.

 {% include tweet_quote.html quote_text="Meteor uses the Publish and subscribe model." %}

 * **Data Layer**: This is the data access layer.
 The data layer is typically stored in MongoDB.

 * **View Layer**: In a typical framework, the view simply presents data to the screen.
 In Meteor, there are template files.
-These files containes the view logic that accesses the Mongo Schemas.
+These files contains the view logic that accesses the Mongo Schemas.
 The view logic is typically placed in the `client/imports/ui` directory.

 * **Business Logic Layer**: In Meteor, the `client` and `server` directories exist.
 The business logic is typically placed in the `client/imports/api` directory.
-However, any sensitive code that you don’t want served to the client, such as code containing passwords or authentication mechanisms, should be kept in the `server/` directory.
+However, any sensitive code that you don’t want to be served to the client, such as code containing passwords or authentication mechanisms, should be kept in the `server/` directory.

 ## Build a Real-time Web App With Meteor